 - The Tree of Life (Discovery Island)

-- “Festival of the Lion King” (Harambe Theatre in Africa section of the park)
+- “Festival of the Lion King” (Harambe Theatre/Africa)

 Where To Eat:

-- Harambe Market (quick-service from walk-up windows, Mobile Order/Asia)
+- Harambe Market (quick-service from walk-up windows, Mobile Order/Africa)

-- Thirsty River Bar and Trek Snacks (cocktails, snacks/Africa)
+- Thirsty River Bar and Trek Snacks (cocktails, snacks/Asia)

-- Yak & Yeti Restaurant (full-service, inside seating/quick dining, outside seating/Asia)
+- Yak & Yeti Restaurant (full-service, inside seating/Asia)

 - Yak & Yeti Local Foods (quick dining, outdoor seating/Asia)